Joseph Fauria: Detroit Lions

 Fauria went undrafted in the 2013 NFL draft.
 On April 27, 2013, he signed with the Detroit Lions as a free agent.

-Fauria made the Lions opening day roster.
+Fauria made the Lions' opening roster.
 He scored a touchdown in his first regular season game with the team, on a one-yard pass from Matthew Stafford.
 In a Week 6 matchup against the Cleveland Browns, Fauria caught a career-high three touchdowns on three catches for 34 yards.
 He finished his rookie season with only 18 receptions, but seven of those resulted in a touchdown.

 Fauria's 2014 season was limited due to an ankle injury.
 In seven games, Fauria had six receptions for 74 yards and one touchdown.
 His sole touchdown came against the Tampa Bay Buccaneers on December 7.

 Arizona Cardinals

 On September 10, 2015, Fauria was signed by the Arizona Cardinals.
-On September 19, 2015, he was released by the Cardinals.
-On September 23, 2015, Fauria was re-signed to the Cardinals' practice squad.
-On October 2, 2015, the Cardinals placed Fauria on the practice squad injured list.
-On October 13, 2015, the Cardinals waived Fauria from their practice squad injured list.
+On September 19, he was released by the Cardinals.
+On September 23, Fauria was re-signed to the Cardinals' practice squad.
+On October 2, the Cardinals placed Fauria on the practice squad injured list.
+On October 13, the Cardinals waived Fauria from their practice squad injured list.

 New England Patriots

 On November 18, 2015, the New England Patriots signed Fauria to their practice squad.
-He was released on December 8, 2015.
+He was released by the Patriots on December 8.

-Arizona Hotshots (AAF)
+Arizona Hotshots

 Fauria attempted a comeback with the Arizona Hotshots of the Alliance of American Football (AAF) in advance of the team and league's inaugural 2019 season but did not make the team's final roster on January 30, 2019.